 Chef Pano Stathakis returns to his family’s home village, keeping the fare fresh in his mind

-Stathakis recently spent six weeks in Karyae, about 35 miles from Sparta.
 “We are having a big family reunion there.
 We will have like 20-something people in two of my family’s homes in Greece,” he said during a cooking demonstration several days before his departure.
-Many of the Greek favorites he and Kiki Couchell prepared are available at Greek festivals across the nation — great opportunities to sample them, though the dishes may not taste exactly like they do in Karyae.
+By and large, many of the Greek favorites he and Kiki Couchell prepared are available at Greek festivals across the nation.
+In particular, these events are great opportunities to sample Greek treats, though the dishes may not taste exactly like they do in Karyae.

 Staying attuned to the tastes

 Stathakis said his trips to Greece help keep him connected to family and cultural traditions.
 But these excursions also play a significant role in his cooking as well.
 After all, the original flavors of Greek cuisine depend on the native soil.
 Subsequently, only the fish of the Mediterranean and the Greeks’ commitment to fresh, unadulterated ingredients will suffice for Stathakis.

 When his parents emigrated to the United States from Greece in the 1950s, it was in the wake of the Greek Civil War.
 Between then and now, “food has really changed a great deal,” Stathakis said.
 “When my parents came over here, truly, there wasn’t a lot of stuff being imported into the United States.
 So whatever they used in cooking was grown in the United States.”